-A master license gives the license holder the right to use a recorded piece of music in a media project such a film, TV show, commercial or another visual creation or audio project.
-A master license is obtained from the person who owns the recording (aka the master) which is the party that financed the recording.
+A master license gives the license holder the right to use a recorded piece of music in a media project such a film, TV show, commercial, or another visual creation or audio project.
+A master license is obtained from the person who owns the recording, which is the party that financed the recording.
 Usually, these rights reside with the record label if not the independent artist.

 Master License vs. Sync License

 Obtaining a master license is only the first step, because in order to use the track in its entirety, a synchronization or sync license is needed in addition.
 A master license differs from a sync license in that a sync license gives the license holder the right to use the composition and re-record a song for use in a media project, while a master license gives the license holder the right to use a previously recorded song in a media project.

 A sync license from the publisher is usually required in conjunction with a master license from the master owner to use a preexisting version of a song with a visual project.